chef/automate/components/docs-chef-io/content/automate/ha_config.md

 - Frontend patch/set will be applied to all nodes where are Postgresql and OpenSearch changes will be applied to only one node of the cluser.
-- After patching/setting some services will go restart.
+- After patching/setting some services will restart.
 So the health status will take upto 2 minutes to show healthy.

 {{< /note >}}